Alex Grossi

-Alex Grossi (born November 22, 1976) is an American guitarist, best known as the guitarist of heavy metal band Quiet Riot and the hard rock supergroup Hookers & Blow.
+Alex Grossi (born November 22, 1976) is an American guitarist, best known as the guitarist of heavy metal band Quiet Riot and the hard rock supergroup Hookers & Blow with Dizzy Reed.

 Biography

 Early life and career

 Alexander Nicholas Grossi was born Alexander Nicholas Lesbines on November 22, 1976, and grew up in South Windsor, Connecticut.
 At age 17 he got a job teaching guitar lessons at Riccardo's Music Center in East Hartford.

 While living in Connecticut, he was lead guitarist for the band Wake Up Jack.
 Upon finishing high school, he moved to Boston where he joined up with Angry Salad.
 The band was soon signed to Atlantic Records and toured extensively until 2001, when the AOL/Time-Warner merger cost them their deal.
 The band was bought out of their second record and went their separate ways.
 In 2002 Grossi re-located to Los Angeles and quickly became one the hardest working guitarists in town, eventually landing him the guitar spot in Quiet Riot when the band re-formed in 2004.

 Grossi toured with Quiet Riot in 2005 and 2006 throughout America, Europe, South America and Asia and contributed songwriting on the songs "Free" and "Strange Daze" for the 2006 Rehab and joined in for the album's 2007 tour, which included feature slots at the 2007 Sweden Rock Festival as well as the first annual Rocklahoma Festival.
 Grossi remained in the band until vocalist Kevin DuBrow's death.
 Quiet Riot disbanded in January 2008, but has since been revived by Frankie Banali and has been touring again since 2010.

 Along with Dizzy Reed of Guns N' Roses, Grossi formed Hookers & Blow in 2003, shortly after Grossi's move to L.A.
 Dizzy Reed suggested the band's name as something for people to "Pay attention to."
 The group does not write music, and tours for fun with different lineups of all-star musicians.